mackelec/FastBitShiftPIDController/README.md

 You would use the FastBitShiftPIDController library if you need a PID control solution that is:

 - **Fast**: Designed with performance in mind, ideal for time-critical applications.
-- **Resource-friendly**: Minimizes memory and CPU usage, perfect for constrained embedded systems.
-- **Versatile**: Adjustable to a wide range of control tasks with simple configuration.
-- **Deterministic**: Offers predictable execution time, essential for real-time systems.

 ## Methods